 It is interesting to compare the construction and cost of mid-19th century garments with those available later in the century.
 The garments worn at mid-century were the last era when clothes were hand stiched and made individually.
 The fit of these garments is noticeably looser than those worn in the late 19th century.
 This is because the mechnization of clothes production meant that clothes were available in a much wider range of sizes and the cost of producing them plumeted.
 Clothes at mid-century were still quite costly.
 They were made by indivudual seamstresses or mothers of varying talents.
 (Seamstresses generally made boys clothing until they began tio wear adult styles at which point they would be taken tio a tailor.
 In addition, clothes were not discarded, but worn by a boy until he had fully outgrown thenm at which point theu woukld be passed on to a younger brother or if not yet breeched sister.

 Phtoghraphy was invented in France (1839).
-No country took to photography as energetically and rpidly as America.
+It began with the Daguerreotype.
+Within months there were studios in America.
+No country took to photography as energetically or as rpidly as America.
 Thus we have a larger and more extensive 19th century photographic record for America than any other country.
-So we have a huge number of images available for the first time in the mid-19th century. -Illustrations of families and individuals for most of history were limited to a relatively small of artistic depictions.
+So we have a huge number of images available for the first time in the mid-19th century.
+Illustrations of families and individuals for most of history were limited to a relatively small of artistic depictions.
 These focused heavily on the elites of society.
 Photography in the mid-19th century revolutionized this.
-Suddenly we see large numbers of images not only from the elite sectir of scociery, but from the middle-class as well.
-And by the end of the century the working-class could also aford portraits.
-Most of the photograohic images in the 19th century, however, were studio images with the subjects dressed up in their best or other clothing.
+Suddenly we see large numbers of images not only from the elite sectir of scociety, but from the middle-class as well.
+Daguerreotypes were epensive, but not nearly as expensive as a painted portrait.
+Ans a new photographic types were developed, the price steadilt declinedespecially with the albumen oroces (DFVs and cabinent cards (1860s).
+By the end of the century the working-class could also aford portraits.
+Most of the photographic images in the 19th century, however, were studio images with the subjects dressed up in their best or other clothing.
 Thus to see how children dressed outside the studio, we have to turn to artists and illustrators.
 Severl indiviuals are important here.
 None provide more wonderful images than Winslow Homer (1836-1910).
-He painted sevrl importnt images of children and not only does he orivide images outside the photographic studio, but they are images of ordinay children and not just the rich and well-to-do middle-class.
+He painted several importnt images of children and not only does he orivide images outside the photographic studio, but they are images of ordinay children and not just the rich and well-to-do middle-class.
 Given Homer's age, one might have thought he would beter represent the late-19th century.
 But artists are often influenced s to how they depict children by their earlier years.
-In addition, children fashions on the frontier and rural are did notvchange s rapidly as city fashion.
+In addition, children fashions on the frontier and rural are did not change as rapidly as city fashion.

 A greater variety of garments may have been worn by boys during the mid 19th century than any other period.
 The fact that readt-mafe clothing were ot yet widely available was a factor.
 And during mid-cebtury webegin tonsee growng afflunce from America's developing indystrial economy.
 This mean that the American people has increasing disposble income to aford fshionble clothes.
 And because of photography we hace a very detailed photographic record.
 We note a range of headwear.
 Rounded-crown hats were very popular.
 We note some skirted garments.
 Dresses were widely worn by little boys.
 Tunics never completely compleletly disappeard.
 We note a lot of boys wearig shirt-like tunics. at mid-cebtury.
 By the 1860s we see more nd mot boys wearing suit jackets.
 We see kilt suits appering in the 1860s.
 A few boys in the 1840s were still seen in skeleton suits.
 The new sailor suit and kilt styles from England slowly increased in popularity.
 The Mexican and Civil Wars introduced military styles.
 Long pants dominated in the 1840s, but knee pants began to appear by the mid-1860s.
 They were more of a fashionable style rhan a style widely worm by most boy.
 We see children wearing long stockings, both girls wearing dresses and boys wearing knee pants.
 Unlike Europe, we rarely see children, even younger children ith bare legs.
 We begin to see high-top-shoes in the 1860s.
 American boys' fashions as adult fashions were still strongly influenced by European fashion trends.